Skip to main content

 Finding the right appliance, however, can be confusing.
 Should you opt for an electric ice cream maker?
 Or an old-fashioned variety that's inexpensive but requires pounds of ice and rock salt?
 What about a compressor machine?

-Each has its pros and cons, but after thoroughly reviewing and testing the best ice cream makers and frozen yogurt machines, we now know that the Ninja Creami (available at Amazon for $199.99) is the best ice cream maker you can buy.
+Each has its pros and cons, but after thoroughly reviewing and testing the best ice cream makers and frozen yogurt machines, we now know that the Ninja Creami (available at Amazon) is the best ice cream maker you can buy.
 It's easy to use and produces a variety of frozen treats.

 If you're an ice cream die-hard with counter space to spare, the best compressor-style ice cream maker is the Breville Smart Scoop Ice Cream Maker (available at Amazon).